What is a PID controller and how does it work with an Arduino?

 #define echo 3

-Thirdly, let’s includes the kp,ki and kd values.
+Thirdly, let’s include the kp, ki, and kd values.
 To do this, enter different values for these three constants and obtain the correct values.

 #define kp 15